0xKryptonian/RealmOS/documents/HACKATHON_SUBMISSION.md

 ## 📝 Conclusion

-HederaVerse represents the future of blockchain gaming: **fast, cheap, sustainable, and intelligent**.
+RealmOS represents the future of blockchain gaming: **fast, cheap, sustainable, and intelligent**.
 By leveraging Hedera's unique advantages and combining them with advanced AI, we've created a platform that's not just better than existing solutions—it's **100-10,000x better**.

 We're not just building a game.
 We're building the **infrastructure for the next generation of gaming**.

-**Thank you for considering HederaVerse for the Hedera Hackathon! 🚀**
+**Thank you for considering RealmOS for the Hedera Hackathon! 🚀**

 ---